JulianDinsdale/KookaBlockly/docs/source/KookaBlockly_Overview.rst

 KookaBlockly contains three basic block shapes:

+* *A C-shaped block*

-* A C-shaped block directs program flow and contains a sequence of action blocks.
+A C-shaped block directs program flow and contains a sequence of action blocks.